elegant-scipy/elegant-scipy/markdown/ch6.markdown

 The transition matrix imagines a web surfer, often named Webster, randomly clicking a link from each webpage he visits, and then asks, what's the probability that he ends up at any given page?
-This probability is called the pagerank.
+This probability is called the PageRank.

-Since Google's rise, researchers have been applying pagerank to all sorts of networks.
+Since Google's rise, researchers have been applying PageRank to all sorts of networks.
 We'll start with an example by Stefano Allesina and Mercedes Pascual, which they [published](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000494i)